to the book the Bhâgavata Purâna

 Chapter 21 - 22 - 23 - 24 - 25 - 26

-Chapter 21: Instructions by Mahârâja Prithu
+Chapter 21: Instructions by Prithu Mahârâja

 Chapter 22: Prithu Mahârâja's Meeting with the Four Kumâras

-(19) An association of devotees in which there is discussion, questioning and answering is
+(19) An association of devotees in which there is discussion, questioning and answering, is appreciated by both the parties [of speakers and listeners], and real happiness for all will expand from it.

-Chapter 23: Mahârâja Prithu's Going Back Home
+Chapter 23: Prithu Mahârâja Returns Back Home

-thoroughly spiritually purified, in due course of time up his vehicle of time.
+thus thoroughly being spiritually purified, gave up his vehicle of time

 Chapter 24: The Song Sung by Lord S'iva

-(18) Although he is satisfied within himself is he, the great Lord S'iva, when he has manifested within this world and for the sake of its existence is engaged with its forces, horrible to experience in his actions [through Kâlî or Durgâ or Virabâdhra, see 4.5].'
+(18) Although he is satisfied within himself, the great Lord S'iva, when he manifests in this world for the fulfillment of her wishes, engages with the terror of the forces controlling her [like those of Kâlî, Durgâ or Vîrabhadra, see 4.5].'

 Chapter 25: About the Character of King Purañjana

-feet anklebells tinkling as she walked; she appeared just like a denizen of heaven.
+a golden belt and at her feet ankle bells tinkling as she walked, like a denizen of heaven.

 Chapter 26: King Purañjana Goes Hunting and Finds His Morose Wife